Anamicca23/OIBSIP-Data-science/README.md

 #**Task-4**:-
-**EMAIL SPAM DETECTION WITH MACHINE LEARNING**
+**EMAIL SPAM DETECTION WITH MACHINE LEARNING** 📧

-We've all been the recipent of spam emails before. spam mail, or junk mail, is a type of email that is sent to a massive number of users at one time, frequency contain cryptic messages, scams, or most dangerously, phishing content.
+📧We've all been the recipent of spam emails before.
+📧spam mail, or junk mail, is a type of email that is sent to a massive number of users at one time, frequency contain cryptic messages, scams, or most dangerously, phishing content.

-in this project, use python to built an email spam detector. then, use machine learning to train the spam detctor to recognize and classify emails into spam and non-spam. let's get started!
+📧In this project, use python to built an email spam detector.
+📧Then, use machine learning to train the spam detctor to recognize and classify emails into spam and non-spam. let's get started!

 #:**Download Dataset from here:-**